-- You spend a lot of time learning and feel like you’re making progress when in fact, if that’s not counter-balanced with action, means you’ve fallen into procrasti-learning.
+- You spend a lot of time learning and feel like you’re making progress.
+But if that’s not counter-balanced with action, it’s likely you’ve fallen into procrasti-learning.

 - You wait – unconsciously – for someone to give you permission to really go for it but that person never arrives because in entrepreneurship you’re the authority figure.
 You’re the boss.
 So you stay busy and think, ‘I’ll make the pitch, run that summit, host that fb live when…’ and ‘when’ never arrives.

-- You end up acting like an employee instead of the business owner.
+- You end up acting like an employee instead of a business owner.
 You trade time for money, work on projects that aren’t scalable, and do everything yourself.

-- You don’t set clean boundaries with your clients and students.
-You over deliver, agree to things you really don’t want to do, and inconvenience yourself rather than state your own needs.
-Unsurprisingly you end up feeling resentful, overworked, and exhausted.
+- You don’t set clear boundaries with your clients and students.
+You over-deliver, agree to things you really don’t want to do, and inconvenience yourself rather than state your own needs.
+Unsurprisingly you end up feeling resentful, overworked and exhausted.

 - You don’t earn the money you deserve because you don’t charge what you’re worth.
 Either you’re worried about being seen as greedy, or you’ve decided people can’t afford to pay a higher price, or you just want to be accessible to everyone.